IvanBakhmutov/REW-EQ-CopyPaste-Assistant/README.md

 Freq decimals added, some DSP software stucks on input if for example it does not allow you input decimals in Freq box, but you're using Generic/Generic or Generic/Exetended EQs which put extra zeroes at the end of Freq.

 👍 Thanks to Salvo Garà a new profile added for the Sigma studio (adau1701 processors) and t.racks DSP 4x4 Mini Editor V1.05.
 Home audio enthusiasts joined us!

-Added Generic profiles, TAB navigated and ENTER navigated.
+Added `Generic` profiles, TAB navigated and ENTER navigated.

+Double click action on selected profile open, no need to click OK after selection.

+JSON profile file format validation on load.
+Intentionally corrupted profile in ./DSPProfiles/Examples

 ### 16-11-2025: